Future-proofing health for all in the climate era

 Climate-resilient and sustainable health systems

-We strengthen health systems across Asia to anticipate, adapt to, and recover from climate shocks.
+We strengthen health systems across Asia to anticipate, adapt to, and recover from climate impacts – while not creating pollution and harming the planet.

-• Leading a WHO-commissioned Asia-Pacific Consortium on Climate-Resilient, Sustainable Health Systems under the WHO Asia-Pacific Observatory on Health Systems and Policies (48 markets, five-year collaboration from August 2025)
+• Leading an Asia-Pacific Consortium on Climate-Resilient, Sustainable Health Systems commissioned by the World Health Organization’s Asia-Pacific Observatory on Health Systems and Policies.

-• Analysing National Adaptation Plans through a health ethics lens, commissioned by WHO and co-implemented with the Heidelberg Institute of Global Health (124 countries, January to December 2025)
+• Analysing National Adaptation Plans through a health ethics lens, commissioned by the WHO and co-implemented with the Heidelberg Institute of Global Health.

-• Collaborating across SingHealth Duke-NUS: Pathology, Nursing, Pharmacy, Allied Health, Occupational and Environmental Medicine, and the Singapore National Eye Centre (SNEC) to embed green healthcare practices (Six units as listed above, January 2025 – present)
+• Collaborating with various units of the SingHealth Duke-NUS Academic Medical Centre - Pathology, Nursing, Pharmacy, Allied Health, Occupational and Environmental Medicine, and the Singapore National Eye Centre (SNEC) - to promote green healthcare practices

 Beyond these initiatives, we continue to support countries with climate-health planning, capacity building, and implementation research across the region.